United

 inside and outside the Partition Plan lines, the creation of the State of

-The Israeli leadership announced that the new State of Israel would
+Israeli leadership announced that the new State of Israel would adhere to

 and Jordan, invaded the infant State of Israel with the intention of